List of Bose shelf stereos: Wave Music System

 The "Wave Music System" was released in 2004 as a replacement for the Wave Radio/CD.
-It had revised speakers, a 66 cm tapered waveguide for each speaker, and could play MP3 format CDs.
+It had revised speaker waveguides, a 66 cm tapered waveguide for each speaker, and could play MP3 format CDs.
 The "Wave Music System II", released in 2005, was nearly identical to its predecessor, and the 2012 "Wave Music System III" added Radio Data System (RDS) and a large snooze button to the top of the unit.
 Accessories included a CD changer (released in 2005) and an iPod dock (released in 2006).

 The "Wave Music System – SoundLink" was released in 2009, which used a Bluetooth USB adaptor to stream audio from a computer to the Wave Music System and send basic commands (play/pause and skip) from the Wave's remote to iTunes and Windows Media Player software.
 The SoundLink functioned as the computer's sound card, therefore it disabled the computer's speakers.
 Connection was via a "Boselink" port A "Wave SoundLink" accessory was also introduced for the Wave Music System II, which added Bluetooth streaming to existing units.

 The "Wave Music System IV", introduced in 2015, had a significantly different appearance and controls to its predecessor, and dual alarms.
 A "Soundtouch" version was introduced, which added Wi-Fi streaming as an audio source.